Vultour/pingvis/README.md

-==PingVis==
+#PingVis
-PingVis is a simple python script for visualizing latency
+*PingVis* is a simple python script for visualizing ping using the PyGame library.